 So how do I brush properly?:

 - Place the brush’s bristles along the gumline at a 45 degree angle, so that the bristles are able to reach under the gumline;

 - Gently begin to brush, using a circular motion along the outer and inner tooth surfaces—making sure to get on top and below the gumline and that each tooth is covered;

-- Then, place the brush against the biting surface and use a gentle back and forth motion so that the bristles can reach beneath each area on the surface; and
+- Then, place the brush against the biting surface and use a gentle back and forth motion so that the bristles can reach beneath each area on the surface.

-- Follow up by brushing your tongue to remove odor-producing bacteria.
+- End by brushing your tongue to remove odor-producing bacteria.

-Our goal is to make you and your family happy, healthy, and comfortable—and you can rest assured knowing that Olympia Hills Family Dental has been keeping families smiling since 1971, so you know we can get the job done right.
+Our goal is to make you and your family happy, healthy, and comfortable.
+You know we can get the job done right.
+Olympia Hills Family Dental has been keeping families smiling since 1971.

 If you live in the greater Universal City, Schertz, Live Oak, Converse or New Braunfels area and are looking for a highly qualified family dentistry team, schedule an appointment with us online or call us at: 210-658-3131.